leoBitto/DjangoForge/docs/README.md

 2. **DO_SSH_USERNAME:**
    - Description: SSH username used to connect to the server.
-   - Where to find/create: Your server's SSH username.
+   - Where to find/create: Your server's SSH username. we need to use root

 3. **DO_SSH_KEY:**
    - Description: SSH private key for authentication.